r-transit/tidytransit/README.md

 We can see that the optional `frequencies.txt` file was provided but all of the *required fields* were empty.

-It is important to recall that most GTFS feed files and fields are **optional**.
-Therefore, while useful to know any potential problems with optional files provided by a given feed, we can still proceed with doing interesting analyses as long as we have all the required files and fields.
+It is important to recall that GTFS feed files and fields can contain **optional** fields.
+Therefore, while it is useful to know any potential problems with optional files provided by a given feed, we can still proceed with interesting analyses as long as we have all the required files and fields.

 4. Mapping stops and routes using `gtfsr`
 -----------------------------------------

-**NOTE:** *Github does not allow javascript.
-As a result, we use static PNG pictures as placeholders for what are actually interactive `leaflet` maps.
-If you build the vignette or run the codes in R, these `leaflet` maps should be built automatically.*

 The `gtfsr` has mapping functions designed to help users quickly map spatial data that is found within most GTFS feeds.
 These functions input `gtfs` objects and then map the desired datum or data (stop, route, route networks).